-SMND RAG currently has members from a variety of backgrounds, united by the common goal of fighting MND.
+SMND RAG has members from a variety of backgrounds, united by the common goal of fighting MND.

 Based within the SITraN building providing administrative support to the clinical research team and SMND Regional Advisory Group.